nektro/me.nektro.net/static/docs/favorite_quotes.md

 > "If a system is to have conceptual integrity, someone must control the concepts."

 > "You don't thank the kidnapper for returning the hostages."

+> Did you know that you only use 1% of your keyboard, since your almost never pressing more than one key at once?
+Some experts can use 5 to 10% of their keyboards in the form of 'shortcuts' and 'hotkeys', but imagine how productive we would be if we could use 100%!